iamtango/React-Learning/README.md

 </details>
 <!-- *******************************-->

-redux store is nothing but the big Object which has small section
+### Redux store is nothing but the big Object which has small section

-@Dispatch
+- @Dispatch
-@Slicer
+- @Slicer
-@Reducer
+- @Reducer
-@Selector `Subscribing`
+- @Selector `Subscribing`

-if u click on the + button of the store it will dispatches an action which calls reducer function which update slice of redux store
+**If u click on the + button of the store It will dispatches an action which calls Reducer function which update slice of redux store**

 - Button >>Dispatching Action >> Reducer function >> Slice redux store >> Selector

-When we click on Add Button, we dispatch an action, which calls a reducer function, which updates the slice of the store & for reading data, we subscribe the store.
+  - When we click on Add Button, we dispatch an action, which calls a reducer function, which updates the slice of the store & for reading data, we subscribe the store.
 Then, it automagically updates.

 <p><img  width="900" height="400" src="12.png"></p>

-Selector is Hook

-npm i @reduxjs/toolkit >> to install the Redux Library >> It is the core of redux npm i react-redux >> it is bridge between react and redux
+- npm i @reduxjs/toolkit >> To install the Redux Library >> It is the core of redux
+- npm i react-redux >> It is bridge between react and redux

-configureStore()
+##### configureStore()

-provider help to connect the store with app createSlice
+##### provider help to connect the store with app

-createSlice
+##### createSlice

-name
+- name
-initialState
+- initialState
-reducers
+- reducers
-addItem
+- addItem
-clearCart
+- clearCart
-Reducer contain Mapping of action and reducer function
+- Reducer contain Mapping of action and reducer function

-### useSelector hook is very good hook it will directly give access to the store It is help to SUBSCRIBE
+#### useSelector hook is very good hook it will directly give access to the store It is help to SUBSCRIBE

-Subscribing to the specific store
+- Subscribing to the specific store

-useDispacth come from react-redux
+#### useDispacth come from react-redux

+- help to perform an action

 ## Redux === context